sebastianappler/EverydayHabit/README.md

 # Everyday Habit

+## Introduction
-Everyday Habit is an app that honors the idea to make habits that last.
-It's easy to set up too hard habits that's not possible to keep up every day.
-The minimum effort must be low enough to complete even the worst day in life.
-It's fine to make a small effort every day as long as the habit is still going, everything is better than nothing!
+Everyday Habit is a habit tracker that honors the idea to make habits permanent.
+When we promise ourselves to introduce a good habit in our life it's easy to fall into the trap of making it too hard.
+The key is to trick the brain to make something easy every day that will give results in the long run.
+The minimum effort of every day must be low enough to complete the worst day of your life.
+You will soon realize you will often spend more time than the minimum effort anyway.
+As long as you do something every day you can be proud, you just did something that's infinite more than nothing.

-This app is proof that lasting habits is working.
-I set a habit to work for at least 2 minutes every day with this app, and here we are!
+This app is a proof that this is working to some degree.
+I set myself the goal to make an app to keep track of my habits.
+I set my minimum effort to spend at least 2 minutes every day.
+If it worked I would have developed an app or if it wouldn't work, well I would at least not lose anything.
+But here we are!

 ## Features

-* Add habits with icon
+* Habits with icon and type
-* Set variations of how to complete each habit
+* Variations to complete habit
-* Set difficulty level for each variation.
-(The most important is to set a minimum difficulty to complete every day).
+* Effort per variation (mini, plus or elite)
-* Calendar that shows completions for each habit
+* Calendar progress
-* Show completed difficulty for each day
-* Track multiple habits in separate calendars
+* Multiple calendars
+* Quick complete
+* Export/Import data
 * Material design
 * Dark mode